A landscape of contact manifolds via rational SFT: Upper bounds for planarity

 We first note that $Y$ admits a supporting (trivial) SOBD, as considered in \cite{LVHMW,MorPhD}.
 In other words, we have a decomposition

 where $Y_S=\partial S_k \times M$ is the \emph{spine} and $Y_P=S_k \times \partial M$ is the \emph{paper}, and we have trivial fibrations

 We view the first one as a contact fibration over a Liouville domain, and the second, as a Liouville fibration over a contact manifold (its fibers are called the \emph{pages}).
-By choosing a small Morse function $H$ on the \emph{vertebrae} $M$ (the base of the spine) which vanishes near $Y_P$ and has a unique maximum and no minimum (as critical points), we may perturb the contact form along $Y_S$ to $e^{H}(\alpha + \rd\theta)$, where $\theta\in S^1$ parametrizes each connected component of $\partial S_k$.
+By choosing a small Morse function $H$ on the \emph{vertebrae} $M$ (the base of the spine) which vanishes near $\partial M$ and has a unique maximum and no minimum (as critical points), we may perturb the contact form along $Y_S$ to $e^{H}(\alpha + \lambda)$.